Nora Ephron: 1966–1979: Work as a journalist

-1980s
+1980–1998: Romantic comedy stardom

 In 1983, Ephron co-scripted the film Silkwood with Alice Arlen.
-The film, directed by Mike Nichols, stars Meryl Streep as Karen Silkwood, a whistleblower at the Kerr McGee Cimarron nuclear facility who dies under suspicious circumstances.
+The film, directed by Mike Nichols, starred Meryl Streep as Karen Silkwood, a whistleblower at the Kerr McGee Cimarron nuclear facility who dies under suspicious circumstances.
 Ephron and Arlen were nominated for the Best Original Screenplay Oscar in 1984 for Silkwood.

 Ephron's novel Heartburn was published in 1983.
 The novel is a semi-autobiographical account of her marriage with Carl Bernstein.
 The film adaptation was released in 1986, directed by Mike Nichols starring Meryl Streep and Jack Nicholson.
 Ephron adapted her own novel into the screenplay for the film.
-In the film, Ephron's fictionalized portrayal of herself, played by Streep, is a pregnant food writer when she learns about her husband's affair.
+In the film, Ephron's fictionalized portrayal of herself, played by Streep, is a pregnant food writer who learns about her husband's affair.

-Ephron wrote the script for the romantic comedy When Harry Met Sally... in 1986.
-The film, released in 1989, was directed by Rob Reiner, starred Billy Crystal and Meg Ryan.
-The film depicts the decade-long relationship between Harry (Crystal) and Sally (Ryan) as they navigate their own romantic relationships.
-Ephron has claimed that she wrote this screenplay with Reiner in mind as the character of Harry, and herself as the character of Sally.
+In 1986, Ephron wrote the script for the romantic comedy When Harry Met Sally....
+Released in 1989, the film was directed by Rob Reiner, and starred Billy Crystal and Meg Ryan.
+The film depicted the decade-long friendship between Harry (Crystal) and Sally (Ryan) as they navigate their own romantic relationships.
+Ephron claimed that she wrote this screenplay with Reiner in mind as the character of Harry, and herself as the character of Sally.
 The film has become iconic in the romantic comedy genre, most notably for the scene in which Sally pretends to have an orgasm in the middle of Katz's Deli during lunch.
-Ephron said she wrote the part of Sally simulating an orgasm into the script per Meg Ryan's suggestions.
+Ephron said she wrote the part of Sally simulating an orgasm into the script per Ryan's suggestions.
 Additionally, the comment "I'll have what she's having" said by a deli patron (played by Rob Reiner's real-life mother Estelle Reiner) watching the scene unfold nearby, was an idea from Billy Crystal.
 Ephron's script was nominated for the 1990 Oscar in Best Writing, Screenplay Written Directly for the Screen.